Network access will be severely limited on Saturday 14 and Sunday 15 December due to essential maintenance work.

 The Academic Integrity tutorial is designed to introduce students to the topic of Plagiarism.
 Students work through a variety of tasks designed to help them improve their understanding of what plagiarism is and how to avoid it.

-We have also provided some teaching notes as a guide for students to benefit fully from using our tutorial.
+We have also provided some teaching notes (DOC) as a guide for students to benefit fully from using our tutorial.

 Plagiarism: University of Leeds guide